rednafi/hook-slinger/README.md

 ![API Response](./art/api_response_2.png)

-In order to monitor the webhook tasks, head over to the following URL:
+To monitor the webhook tasks, head over to the following URL:

 ```
 http://localhost:8899/